 The generations and branches of the Collvins family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
 The name Collvins comes from the Old Welsh names Colwin and Coluin.
 The name Coluinus was recorded in Devon in the Domesday Book of 1086.

 The surname Collvins was first found in Devon where they held a family seat from very ancient times, some say long before the Norman Conquest in 1066.

 Early History of the Collvins family

-Another 285 words (20 lines of text) covering the years 1040, 1066, 1086, and 1845 are included under the topic Early Collvins History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Collvins research.
+Another 111 words (8 lines of text) covering the years 1040, 1066, 1086, and 1845 are included under the topic Early Collvins History in all our PDF Extended History products and printed products wherever possible.

 Collvins Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Collvins include Colvin, Colvinne, Calvin, Coulvin, Cowlvin, Colvine, Calvine, Caulvin, Colwin, Calwin, Caulwin, Colwine, Calwine, Callvine, Callvin, Callwin, Collwin and many more.

 Early Notables of the Collvins family (pre 1700)